ljfranklin/terraform-resource/README.md

 5. Once all statefiles have been migrated and everything is working as expected, you may:
   - Remove the old `.migrated` statefiles.
   - Remove the `source.migrate_from_storage` from your pipeline config.

+> Breaking Change: The backend mode drops support for feeding Terraform outputs back in as input vars to subsequent puts.
+This "feature" causes suprising errors if inputs and outputs have the same name but different types and the implementation was significantly more complicated with the new migrated_from_storage flow.

 #### Legacy storage configuration